-Philip Hammond delivered his second Budget yesterday.
+Philip Hammond delivered his Autumn Budget yesterday.
 Those hoping for sweeping giveaways might be a little disappointed, but there is some good news at least for first-time buyers.

 Here we take a look at some of the Chancellor’s key points that could impact your finances:

 - Stamp duty will be abolished immediately for first-time buyers purchasing properties worth up to £300,000.
 In London and other expensive areas, the first £300,000 of the cost of a £500,000 purchase by all first-time buyers will be exempt from stamp duty

 - Tax-free personal allowance will increase from £11,500 to £11,850 in April 2018

 - Higher-rate tax threshold will rise from £45,000 to £46,350 in April 2018

 - The National Living Wage for those aged 25 and over will increase from £7.50 per hour to £7.83 per hour from April 2018

 - The Government will publish a consultation in 2018 on how to make the taxation of trusts “simpler, fairer, and more transparent”

 - The marriage allowance allows taxpayers to transfer up to 10% of their unused income tax personal allowance to their partner, reducing their tax bill by up to £230 a year in 2017-18.
 The Government will now allow claims in cases where a partner has died before the claim was made.
 These claims will be able to be backdated by up to four years